instructure/instructure-ui/packages/ui-options/src/Options/README.md

 You can recolor the text and the background of the items for their `default`, `highlighted` and `selected` variants.

 By default, the icons in the `Option.Item` have the same color as the text.
 If you want to set the color of the icon separately, pass a function to the `renderBeforeLabel` or `renderAfterLabel` prop.
 This function will have a `props` parameter, so you can access the properties of that `Option.Item` (e.g. the current `variant`).
+The available props are: `[ variant, as, role, children ]`.

 ```js
 ---